T-Wainwright/zCFD_Utils/Tutorials/quickStartGuide.md

 # Quick start zCFD guide

+This guide is intended for those picking up zCFD for the first time without any prior knowledge of experience with CFD solvers.
+It should get you to a point where you can run your first jobs both locally, and on a cluster, then view and post process your results, both locally, and from a cluster.

+## The zCFD virtual environment
+---

 zCFD runs in it's own python virtual environment.
 This means it should be fully self contained, with all modules and libraries shipped as is.
 In order to launch the virtual environment, run:

 ```